 - BIRT – Net – this was where we thought we could be in real trouble.
 If you’re a fast-growing start-up whose VC’s want you burning cash to grow – you don’t have to worry about this one until you’re heavily in the money.
 But, if you’re growing-but-not-on-fire business, this is a concern.
 It’s 6.45% of your Net Profit – yes, you read that right!
 But it’s on your taxable net income.

-As of tax year 2015, your Philadelphia Net Income Tax liability is a percentage of the taxable net income you generate.
+As of the tax year 2015, your Philadelphia Net Income Tax liability is a percentage of the taxable net income you generate.
 It is based on the percentage of your sales that occur in Philadelphia.
 That percentage, multiplied by 6.45%, is your tax rate.
 So if 100% of your sales are in Philadelphia, the tax is 6.45% of net income.
 But if only 10% of your sales are in Philadelphia, the tax rate is 0.645% (10% x 6.45%).

-Since less than 10% of MODsolar's sales are in Philadelphia, our tax liability will be a fraction of one percent of our net income.
-(That's not zero--as we erroneously implied in an earlier version of this blog post--but it's still a good deal for us, we think.)
+Since less than 10% of MODsolar’s sales are in Philadelphia, our tax liability will be a fraction of one percent of our net income.
+(That’s not zero–as we erroneously implied in an earlier version of this blog post–but it’s still a good deal for us, we think.)

-Now here's the kicker - there's also a credit right now for new job creation within the city. $5,000 for each job you create - and you can carry it forward.
-We're moving 20 jobs into the city, and plan to hire another 10-20 folks by the end of this year.
-So by the end of the year, we could have tax credits worth $200,000 to apply to any BIRT we would otherwise have to pay - and you can carry it forward (for 5 years I think - but check on that)!
+Now here’s the kicker – there’s also a credit right now for new job creation within the city. $5,000 for each job you create – and you can carry it forward.
+We’re moving 20 jobs into the city and plan to hire another 10-20 folks by the end of this year.
+So by the end of the year, we could have tax credits worth $200,000 to apply to any BIRT we would otherwise have to pay – and you can carry it forward (for five years I think – but check on that)!
 MODsolar will effectively not be paying any BIRT for several years!
 Cha-ching!
-And there's one last piece - don't forget that if you offer transit benefits to your folks, there are pre-tax savings for your employees, and a payroll tax incentive for the employer (we're still looking into this one).
+And there’s one last piece – don’t forget that if you offer transit benefits to your folks, there are pre-tax savings for your employees, and a payroll tax incentive for the employer (we’re still looking into this one).